 Of course, those on a spiritual journey will sign up for a yoga class with a local master.
 You can get these sessions for a donation, and you will find various schools, such as the Art of Living teaching their meditation and relaxation techniques to anyone in the open air.
 You will, however, never experience anything like riding on an elephant.
 There are several great tours offered in India allowing you to get close and personal with these magnificent and smart animals.

 While India is overpopulated, and even small towns have around hundred thousand people living there, you really need to see the small remote villages.
-You will find out how people are staying touch with their heritage and true to their values and culture.
+You will find out how people are staying in touch with their heritage and true to their values and culture.
 You will see people with a huge smile, even if they don’t know where their next meal is coming from.
-Take a break from the civilization and experience simple life in India.
+Take a break from civilization and experience the simple life in India.
+Northeast India has several small villages, scenic views and is by far the most untouched part of India.
+Sikkim tourism, in particular, has gained popularity due to its diversity, nature, and culture.
+Visiting beautiful villages of Sikkim such as Lachung, Darap, Kaluk, and Lachen will surely set you apart from other tourists visiting India.
+You will get an insider’s insight into the real Indian village life.

 Image via Pixabay